-When it comes to money, Mom’s admonition that "if it looks too good to be true, it probably is,” is “absolutely true,” says Karen Altfest, CFP, principal adviser for Altfest Personal Wealth Management.
+When it comes to money, Mom’s admonition that, “If it looks too good to be true, it probably is,” is “absolutely true,” says Karen Altfest, CFP professional, executive vice president and principal adviser for Altfest Personal Wealth Management in New York City.

-This advice is the watchword of consumer organizations everywhere.
-It applies to everything from money-making investment opportunities to superlow-priced deals.
+This advice is the watchword of consumer organizations.
+It can be applied to everything from moneymaking investment opportunities to super-low-priced deals.

 “Nobody is waiting to give you a thousand bucks or the best deal in town,” says Linda Sherry, director of national priorities for Consumer Action.
 “The sniff test is a very important consumer skill.”

-When shopping price, keep it realistic, advises Sherry.
-"You have to ask yourself, 'Wait a minute, why would they be offering me this for X, when I’ve gone onto Google and everyone else is offering it for Y, or says this is a scam.'"
+When shopping price, keep it realistic, Sherry says.
+“You have to ask yourself, ‘wait a minute, why would they be offering me this for X, when I’ve gone onto Google and everyone else is offering it for Y, or says this is a scam?’”

 When someone promises low risk and high reward, the smart consumer “should be hearing bells,” Altfest says.
 “It’s a red flag if it’s too good to be true.”

-Every mother advises: "Don’t take candy from strangers.”
-Substitute “money advice” for “candy,” and mom's warning will serve you well through life.
+Every mother warns: “Don’t take candy from strangers.”
+Substitute “money advice” for “candy,” and Mom’s warning will serve you well through life.

-Here are other sources of information about financial advisers:
+Here are other sources of information on financial advisers:

-- Professional organizations and licensing agencies.
-Does your pro claim membership in professional organizations?
-Verify that.
-(For instance, you can vet a CFP credential at CFP.net.)
+- If your adviser claims membership in professional organizations, verify that.
+For instance, you can vet a certified financial planner, or CFP, credential at CFP.net.
 Check that any necessary licenses are current and in good standing.

-- The Securities and Exchange Commission at SEC.gov.
-A searchable database of ADV forms on its website details investment advisers’ professional backgrounds, how they’re compensated and if they have been in trouble.
+- The Securities and Exchange Commission has a searchable database of forms that investment advisers use to register with the SEC and state securities authorities.
+Form ADV details investment advisers’ professional backgrounds, how they’re compensated and whether they have been in trouble.

-- The National Association of Personal Financial Advisors.
-The group posts a “how-to guide” that includes questions to ask your pro on its site: NAPFA.org.
+- The National Association of Personal Financial Advisors posts on its site a “how-to guide” that includes questions to ask your adviser pro.

-When you were a kid, being told that "you've earned a timeout” was a bad thing.
-But as a grownup, you’ve more than earned the right to step back and take some quiet reflection before you act.
+When you were a kid, being told that you’d “earned a timeout” was a bad thing.
+But as a grownup, you’ve earned the right to step back and take some quiet reflection time before you act.

-And it’s a move that can save you big bucks.
+And it’s a move that can save you a lot of money.

 “When it comes to your money, don’t do anything on impulse,” Sherry says.
 “It could come back to haunt you.”